zach-ko/ecs163-24w/Homework0/README.md

-# Homework 0: Scatch your own visualization
+# Homework 0: Sketch your own visualization